 So that easier could be digital and analog part separated on PCB.

-One more actual problems I want mention here is ground loops.
-Ground loops exists when electrical devices are connected to ground in more than one way.
-Simply speaking if devices are connected to more ground pints than on, then ground loop exists.
+One more actual problem I want to mention here is ground loops.
+Ground loops exist when electrical devices are connected to the ground in more than one way.
+Simply speaking, if devices are connected to more ground pints than on, then a ground loop exists.
 Ground loops can generate significant noise, especially in audio and video equipment.
-Following example represents wrong ground implementation as there is obvious ground loop:
+The following example represents wrong ground implementation as there is an obvious ground loop:

-In example above the ground has one loop, and the bigger loop(the longer wire), more noise it will pick up.
+For example, above the ground has one loop, and the bigger loop(, the longer wire), the more noise it will pick up.
 So the circulating current will generate more noise radiation.
-There only one suggestion is to use common ground point or so called tree like grounding:
+There only one suggestion is to use common ground point or so-called tree-like grounding:

-So by concluding we can generate some general rules, how correct grounding should be done:
+So by concluding we can generate some general rules, how to correct grounding should be done:

-First rule is – Try to separate analog and digital ground planes.
+- The first rule is – Try to separate analog and digital ground planes.
 This can be easily done in two and more layer PCB’s.
-With one layer PCB there are much more limitations to do this, but again-you can follow the idea and try to separate analog part from digital.
+With one layer PCB, there are many more limitations to do this, but you can again follow the idea and try to separate the analog part from digital.